yusufenesaras/BookStore/README.md

-## :toolbox : <h1>With your e-commerce site, you can set up an online book site and be the first to buy in the sector.</h1>
+<h1>With your e-commerce site, you can set up an online book site and be the first to buy in the sector.</h1>

-## :toolbox: Kullanılan Teknolojiler
+## :toolbox: Used Technologies

 <summary><strong><i> Lombok </i></strong></summary>
 <img src="https://user-images.githubusercontent.com/74687192/120121939-ba5c1800-c1ae-11eb-8327-67e22b7c7664.png" width="15%" height="15%" />